JacquelineHSH/gcphackathon_superace/README.md

-## Problem Overview
+## Topic of Choice - Racial Injustice
-Police disproportionately kills people of color.
-Comparing to white people, Hispanics are 1.3x more likely to be killed, native American 1.5x, black people is 2.6x, and Pacific Islanders are 3.7x.
+**Police disproportionately kills people of color.** Comparing to white people, Hispanics are 1.3x more likely to be killed, native American 1.5x, black people is 2.6x, and Pacific Islanders are 3.7x.

 **THE FACT ITSELF IS THE PROBLEM, no matter what's the cause.**